 In large divestitures involving multiple countries, the regulatory environment in each country becomes a critical factor in determining the scope and duration of TSA services.
 Lack of country-specific legal guidance during the scoping of TSAs can lead to regulatory risk exposure post-Day 1.
 Embedding legal counsel with business and IT teams driving the TSA effort will help avoid this risk before it is too late.

-Typically, third-party IT vendors may have little to no incentive to support provisioning of transition services for the service provider.
-Lack of explicit rights secured from vendors in support of TSA services may result in contractual risk for the service provider.
+Typically, third-party IT vendors may have little to no incentive to support the provisioning of transition services for the service provider.
+The lack of explicit rights secured from vendors in support of TSA services may result in a contractual risk for the service provider.
 Both the buyer and seller organizations should review their contractual obligations and put the wheels in motion to negotiate and obtain sufficient TSA rights from third-party IT vendors early on in the TSA documentation process.